LiamManatt/Muro/README.md

 Once you have a .pt file from using the train notebook.
 Upload it here to get the blob and json http://tools.luxonis.com/

+Here is a colab notebook for testing the model on a downloaded image. https://colab.research.google.com/drive/1gDWdpX0gsqNXSP4zu9rAqwENEQ41KtRT?usp=sharing Upload an image and the .pt file and it will draw bounding boxes on the image for you.
+Also compares it with the pretrained yolov8n model